Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Descent and hyperelliptic descent

-\begin{theorem} Let $\Xm$ be a hyperelliptic curve over $K$ of genus $g$ and with reduced automorphism group $\Gbar$ whose field of moduli for the extension $K | k$ equals $k$.
-Then the existence of a descent of $\Xm$ is equivalent to the existence of a hyperelliptic descent, except possibly when $g$ is odd and $\Gbar$ is tamely cyclic of odd cardinality. \end{theorem} \begin{proof} The case of even $g$ is due to Mestre in~\cite{mestre}, and Huggins proved the result in the case where $\Gbar$ is not tamely cyclic in~\cite[Theorem 5.4]{huggins}.
-As for the case where $\Gbar$ is tamely cyclic of even order, we get a pair $(Q,\rR)$ as above whose geometric automorphism group has even cardinality.
-It has a unique subgroup of order $2$, which is necessarily defined over $k$.
-Hence so is its unique generator $\alpha$, and we can use Proposition~\ref{prop:order2}. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{thm:MainTh1}] The case of even $g$ is due to Mestre in~\cite{mestre}, and Huggins proved the result in the case where $\Gbar$ is not tamely cyclic in~\cite[Thm.5.4]{huggins}.
+As for the case where $\Gbar$ is tamely cyclic of even order, this yields a pair $(\Qm_0,\rR_0)$ as in the proof of Proposition~\ref{prop:order2} whose reduced automorphism group is cyclic of even cardinality.
+Such a subgroup has a unique element $\alpha_0$ of order $2$, which is then defined over $k$ by uniqueness.
+It now suffices to invoke Proposition~\ref{prop:order2}. \end{proof}

-\begin{remark} In the remaining case where $g$ and $\# \Gbar$ are both odd, we refer the reader to Theorem~\ref{thm:MainTh4} for a criterion an to Example~\ref{ex:condesc} for an explicit counterexample. \end{remark}